Overview of supported operations

 Creating an array of fixed size and datatype

-Higher-level programming languages like Javascript and Python inherently only provide a list instead of an array.
+Higher-level programming languages like JavaScript and Python inherently only provide a list instead of an array.
 A list behaves just like an array, but has a dynamic size and can store elements of different data types.
 However, the underlying machine-level implementation still uses the basic arrays as the core data structure, which has a fixed size and type.

 C++